 Now that we understand eating disorders and trauma , let’s examine how the two can correlate.
 The diagram below can help delineate what can often be a causal relationship.
 I think that it is important to note that individuals responding to trauma with eating disorder behaviors begin experiencing amplified emotional, psychological and physiological distress, thus reinforcing the need to continue the use of behaviors over time.
 Individuals can get stuck in this problem cycle even after the trauma event has passed.

-At Walden Behavioral Care we treat eating disorders and co-occurring PTSD diagnoses through the practice of trauma – informed care.
+At Walden Behavioral Care we treat eating disorders including but not limited to anorexia, bulimia, and binge-eating disorder, and co-occurring PTSD diagnoses through the practice of trauma-informed care.
 Research studies have identified that 3 out of 10 individuals with eating disorders have suffered trauma, specifically childhood sexual abuse.
 It is common through eating disorder recovery to see that decreasing eating disorder symptoms can trigger a rise in PTSD symptoms (and vice versa).
 In establishing a safe space to slow down their thoughts and emotions, individuals are better able to gain insight into the relationship between their trauma and their eating disorder\.
 Working on the eating disorder, with an increase in understanding of their individual trauma maximizes the effectiveness of skills.
 Evidence – based treatments such as cognitive behavioral therapy and dialectical behavioral therapy teach emotion regulation, ability to express thoughts and emotions and impulse management.
 Through recovery, clients learn about their vulnerabilities and are better equipped to meet their basic needs, including consistent nourishment.
 Through our person -centered approach, we remind individuals of their empowering resilience.

 “The human spirit is stronger than anything that can happen to it.”
 (C.C.
 Scott)